 Uterine artery embolisation (UAE)

-Uterine artery embolisation (UAE) is an alternative procedure to a hysterectomy and myomectomy for treating fibroids.
+Uterine artery embolisation (UAE) is an alternative procedure to a hysterectomy or myomectomy for treating fibroids.
 It may be recommended for women with large fibroids.

-UAE is performed by a radiologist (a doctor who has been trained to interpret X-rays and scans).
-It works by blocking the blood vessels that supply blood to the fibroids, causing them to shrink.
+UAE is carried out by a radiologist (a specialist doctor who interprets X-rays and scans).
+It involves blocking the blood vessels that supply the fibroids, causing them to shrink.

-During the procedure, a chemical is injected through a small tube (catheter), which is guided by X-ray through a blood vessel in your leg.
-It is carried out under local anaesthetic, which means you will be awake but the area being treated will be numbed.
+During the procedure, a special solution is injected through a small tube (catheter), which is guided by X-ray through a blood vessel in your leg.
+It's carried out under local anaesthetic, so you'll be awake but the area being treated will be numbed.

-Following a UAE, you will need to stay in hospital for 24 to 36 hours.
-When you leave hospital, you will be advised to rest for one to two weeks.
+You'll usually need to stay in hospital a day or two after having UAE.
+When you leave hospital, you'll be advised to rest for one to two weeks.

-There are also two newer techniques for treating fibroids, which use magnetic resonance imaging (MRI).
+There are also two relatively new techniques for treating fibroids that use magnetic resonance imaging (MRI).
 They are: